AmpersandJS/ampersand-view/README.md

 ## Changelog

+- 1.6.2 [diff](https://github.com/HenrikJoreteg/human-view/compare/v1.6.1...v1.6.2) - Make `getByRole` work even if `role` attribute is on the root element.
+Throws an error if your view template contains more than one root element.
 - 1.6.1 [diff](https://github.com/HenrikJoreteg/human-view/compare/v1.6.0...v1.6.1) - Make sure renderSubview registers the subview first, so it has a `.parent` before it calls `.render()` on the subview.
 - 1.6.0 [diff](https://github.com/HenrikJoreteg/human-view/compare/v1.5.0...v1.6.0) - Adding `getByRole` method
 - 1.5.0 - Adding bower.json, adding missing dev dependencies, other small bugfixes.